 To retweet Silicon Valley’s favorite guru, Naval Ravikant:

 What one thing could you do (that you aren’t doing now) that, if you did on a regular basis, would make a tremendous positive difference in your life?8This is one of my 10 favorite “GPS” questions to ask yourself.

 Read more books?

-There are dozens more things I could suggest that compound and pay off if you be more patient about them.
+I could suggest dozens more things that compound and pay off if you be more patient about them.
 And I’m sure you can come up with dozens of ideas of your own.